 However, suppose the charity pays you for your services and you donate the money back?

-If you are not in a high tax bracket (taxable income over $142,353 in 2017), this will pay off.
-Donations over $200 per year will give you a 29% federal credit plus a provincial credit, for a total savings of 35-50% depending on the province.
+If you are not in a fairly high tax bracket (taxable income, after all deductions, over $155,625 in 2022), this can pay off.
+Donations over $200 per year will give you a 29% federal credit plus a provincial credit, for a total savings of about 40-45% depending on the province.
 If you are in a lower bracket, the income you report from the charity will be taxed at a lower rate than the credit you receive.
 The lower your tax bracket, the higher the differential and thus the more profitable it will be to have the charity pay you.

 If you are in Alberta or Nova Scotia, the benefit is even larger.
 Both of these provinces provide a special 21% provincial tax credit for charitable donations over $200.
 This makes the total federal/provincial credit worth 50%, even for someone paying a much lower marginal rate of tax.